 Around her everything was colored in a bluish haze from the backup lights.
 Here and there tiny yellow and red lights blinked their small emergencies.

-Quickly she blocked more droplets with her hand as they fell.
+Quickly she blocked more droplets with her hand.
 Then she froze.
 Where was the water coming from?

-She jerked up, body crying in pain, she groaned.
-Just bruises, she told herself.
+She jerked up, body crying in pain, and groaned.
+Just bruises, she told herself as she achingly moved.